cumulus13/pyidm/README.md

               [-ua USER_AGENT] [--config CONFIG]
               [URLS ...]

-Command line downloader with/Via Internet Download Manager(IDM), type 'c' for get url from clipboard
+Command line downloader with/Via Internet Download Manager(IDM)

 positional arguments:
-  URLS                  url to download, or "c" to get url from clipboard
+  URLS                  url to download, or "c" to get url from clipboard or a text file containing one link per line

 options:
   -h, --help            show this help message and exit